Entangled sensor-networks for dark-matter searches: Entangled sensor-networks for dark matter search

-We want to emphasize that such a performance is achieved by just utilizing a {\em single} squeezed-vacuum input, which is split into equal copies to entangle the $M$ sensors.
+We want to emphasize that such a performance is achieved by utilizing a {\em single} squeezed-vacuum input, which is split into equal copies to entangle the $M$ sensors.
 Another approach to achieve the same performance with separable sensors would require {\em $M$ copies} of squeezed vacuum together with coherent post-processing of the signals.
-In this sense, our proposed distributed sensing scheme reduces the number of squeezers from $M$ to one, at the cost of requiring tunable, passive couplings (e.g., $\bm W^\prime$) between the cavities.
+In this sense, our proposed distributed sensing scheme reduces the number of squeezers from $M$ to one, at the cost of requiring tunable, passive, linear couplings (e.g., $\bm W^\prime$) between the input/output microwave fields.